A group of people practicing mindfulness in a studio using a 5 minute meditation timer to reset their mental focus.

 Supporting Mindful Growth: How Kids Benefit from 5-Minute Meditation Timers

-Teaching mindfulness to children plays vital roles in emotional development and stress management abilities.
+Teaching mindfulness to children plays a vital role in emotional development and stress management.

 Using 5 minute meditation timers tailored for kids empowers young people to develop healthy coping skills and self-awareness early.